Polarimeter: Fully automatic

 Modern automatic polarimeter with touchscreen and camera image of filled sample cell.

 Fully automatic polarimeters are now widely used and simply require the user to press a button and wait for a digital readout.
 Fast automatic digital polarimeters yield an accurate result within a few seconds, regardless of the rotation angle of the sample.
 In addition, they provide continuous measurement, facilitating high-performance liquid chromatography and other kinetic investigations.

 Another feature of modern polarimeters is the Faraday modulator.
 The Faraday modulator creates an alternating current magnetic field.
 It oscillates the plane of polarization to enhance the detection accuracy by allowing the point of maximal darkness to be passed through again and again and thus be determined with even more accuracy.

 As the temperature of the sample has a significant influence on the optical rotation of the sample, modern polarimeters have already included Peltier elements to actively control the temperature.
 Special techniques as temperature controlled sample tubes reduce measuring errors and ease operation.
 Results can directly be transferred to computers or networks for automatic processing.
-Traditionally, accurate filling of the sample cell had to be checked outside the instrument, as an appropriate control from within the device was not possible.
+Historically, accurate filling of the sample cell had to be checked outside the instrument, as an appropriate control from within the device was not possible.
 Nowadays a camera system can help to monitor the sample and accurate filling conditions in the sample cell.
 Furthermore, features for automatic filling introduced by few companies are available on the market.
 When working with caustic chemicals, acids, and bases it can be beneficial to not load the polarimeter cell by hand.
 Both of these options help to avoid potential errors caused by bubbles or particles.